herikw/home-assistant-custom-components/info.md

 The configuration is now done in the Homeassistant UI during the installation

-1. Specify the IP address or Hostname of your ATAG One device into the host field
+Specify the IP address or Hostname of your ATAG One device into the host field

 ![alt tag](https://github.com/herikw/home-assistant-custom-components/blob/master/screenshots/AoneDetails.png?raw=true "Screenshot")

 The port is the default port that Atag One device is using.
-When using a reverse proxy, you probably need to change this.
+When using a reverse proxy, you probably need to change this

 ![alt tag](https://github.com/herikw/home-assistant-custom-components/blob/master/screenshots/AoneSucces.png?raw=true "Screenshot")